-- For Network and Subnetwork, select the network and subnetwork you created when preparing your environment in the Create a GCP Network with Subnet section of the Preparing to Deploy PCF on GCP topic.
+- Select the network and subnetwork you created when preparing your environment in the Create a GCP Network with Subnet section of the Preparing to Deploy PCF on GCP topic.

 - For Network tags, enter

-pcf-opsmanager.
-This tag applies the firewall rule you created in Create Firewall Rules for the Network to the Ops Manager VM.
+allow-https.
+These tags tag apply the firewall rules you created in Create Firewall Rules for the Network to the Ops Manager VM.